 What has Commonweal got to offer?

-- A first-rate set of students.
-With 1130 students on roll in Years 7 – 11, and nearly 300 in years 12 & 13, with many more wishing to join us, we believe that our students are a credit to themselves and to the school.
-They would not be human if they did not err on occasion; nevertheless, they work hard, are frequently praised for their good behaviour, love being given responsibility and invariably serve as good ambassadors for the school.
+A first-rate set of students.
+Commonweal has approximately 1400 students on roll with 300 in years 12 & 13; the students are a credit to themselves and to the school.
+They work hard, they are frequently praised for their good behaviour, they love being given responsibility and invariably serve as good ambassadors for the school.
 Relationships between students and staff are excellent.

-- A positive working environment.
-The school may not have been designed for 1130 students, but it is in good order, full of attractive displays, well resourced and cared for.
-Subjects are taught in teaching areas, investment in ICT has been one of our main priorities and we have a capital building programme which is geared to ensuring that teachers can teach in appropriate surroundings.
+A positive working environment.
+The school may not have been designed for 1400 students, but it is in good order, full of attractive displays, well-resourced and cared for.
+Subjects are taught in teaching areas, investment in ICT has been one of our main priorities and we have a capital building programme which is geared to ensuring that teachers can teach in appropriate surroundings and students have the best facilities affordable to them.
 In 2009 we completed a significant building programme with new blocks for English, Maths and Science.
 In addition, all areas of the main building, including the Hall, have been upgraded, as has the entire suite of ICT rooms.
-More recently we have completed upgrades to existing Science laboratories and Food Rooms, whilst the new Sixth Form building is a superb facility for delivering over 30 A Levels and BTECs.
-Work will commence on a new Music block in the Autumn.
+We have completed upgrades to existing Science laboratories and Food Rooms, whilst the Sixth Form building, completed in 2014, is a superb facility delivering over 30 A Levels and BTECs.
+A purpose-built Music Block was completed in 2018 and new heating was installed in the main school block in 2020.
+Our most recent refurbishments were to several student toilet areas, completed in 2021.
+The school have also been successful with a capital bid to replace many main school windows, work will start on this project in July 2022.

 We recognise the need to involve all staff in making crucial decisions, who contribute to the planning and development of the school through a range of consultative mechanisms, from formal meetings to working groups and attitudinal surveys.

-- A supportive community.
+A supportive community.
 We cannot imagine another school which has such a vibrant and committed PTA, who actively support our efforts by raising funds and enhancing the life of our wider community.
 Equally, we have an oversubscribed Governing Body who work hard to ensure that the school functions effectively.
-Our broader community links are strong and will inevitably become stronger as we continue life as a Performing Arts College
+Our broader community links are strong and will inevitably become stronger as we continue life as a post-16 provider.

-- Firm foundations.
-Our most recent Ofsted inspection in February 2014 adjudged us Good overall and ‘well on the way to excellence’.
+Firm foundations.
+Our most recent Ofsted inspection in November 2017 adjudged us Good overall and ‘well on the way to excellence’.
 On 1st August 2011 we achieved Academy status, which has enabled us to assume even more control over what we do and protect that which we hold dear.
+We are also extremely proud of our ongoing ESP work – read about it here.

 A cautionary note…